 - Pour sesame seeds on a flat plate and roll all edges of pork chop in sesame seeds to coat.
 Season pork chops with salt, pepper, garlic powder, and onion powder.

-- After skillet and oven are heated, place skillet on the stovetop over medium to medium-high heat and add oil.
+- After skillet and oven are heated, place the skillet on the stove top over medium to medium-high heat and add oil.
 Oil should smoke lightly on the surface and move easily in the pan.
 Add pork chops and place thyme in the pan to heat and soak up oil.
 Rotate and move thyme often to avoid burning.

 - Flip pork chops when cooked approximately 1/3 through.